 Fears about the birth or what life will be like with a newborn have an annoying habit of whirling around your head at 2am.

 Some women also have strange dreams or nightmares about the baby, labour or birth.
 This is completely normal in pregnancy (NHS, 2021a).
 Talking about them with your partner or midwife can help.
 Remember, just because you dream something, it doesn't mean it's going to happen.

+In fact, it shows that your mind is preparing you for the enormous task of being a parent, and becoming more focussed on your baby.
 Relaxation and breathing techniques may be helpful in reducing any anxiety you might be feeling (Ozkan and Rathfisch, 2018).

 Attending an antenatal class like an NCT course and visiting the birthing centre or hospital you’re going to have your baby in can help you learn about what to expect.
 If you’re planning a home birth, talk to your midwife about what’s likely to happen and what you might need.

 Occasionally, sleeplessness – when accompanied by other symptoms – can be a sign of depression (NHS, 2021a).
 If you have any of the other symptoms of depression, such as feeling hopeless and losing interest in the things you used to enjoy, speak to your doctor or midwife.
 There is treatment that can help (NHS, 2021c).